bartificer/programming-by-stealth/docs/pbs65.md

 ## Checkboxes/Radio Buttons as Input Group Add-ons

-As mentioned previously, add-ons can be more than just text, the can also contain other related form elements like checkboxes or radio buttons.
+As mentioned previously, add-ons can be more than just text.
+They can also contain other related form elements like checkboxes or radio buttons.
 Rather confusingly, you simply add these extra elements into the .`input-group-text` element within the add-on.

 A great example of why you might want to do this would be on a form where you ask a user for a piece of information that they may or may not want to do something with.